cmsc330fall23/cmsc330fall23/projects/project2.md

   SWAP: Swaps two amino acids in the chain
 ```

 These commands will modify the chain.
+These 5 special commands will not operate on each other.
+(For example, reading this chain with a prefix evaluation: "START DEL SWAP Methionine Lucine"
+DEL will NOT delete SWAP, therefore this chain will first swap Methionine with Lucine:
+"START DEL Lucine Methionine", then will delete Lucine, which produces just "Methionine")
 Assuming reading left to right with a prefix evaluation, "GGGCUAUUUCAACUGUAA" (GGG CUA UUU CAA CUG UAA)
 will make a protein consisting of Lucine -> Lucine (CUA -> CUG) because DEL (UUU) will delete Glutamine (CAA) (based on the codon.txt file above).